nkh/ftl/config/ftl/man/ftl.md

         «zeH»              Hide files having the same extention as the current file, global

+        «zeo»              Only show files having the same extention as the current file, per tab

+        «zeO»              Only show files having the same extention as the current file, global

         «zec»              Show all hidden extensions

         «z*»               Set maximum listing depth